hashicorp/terraform-provider-azurerm/website/docs/d/virtual_machine_scale_set.html.markdown

 * `id` - The ID of the Virtual Machine Scale Set.

+* `location` - The Azure Region in which this Virtual Machine Scale Set exists.

 * `identity` - A `identity` block as defined below.

+* `instances` - A list of `instances` blocks as defined below.

 * `network_interface` - A list of `network_interface` blocks as defined below.